bgopi23/tp/docs/DeveloperGuide.md

   * Phone Number

 Fields that exceed the length of the line would be truncated.
 Complete information can always be viewed in the client details panel.

+6. **Restrict the number of weight entries per day to 1**

+Since the variance of a client's weight values in a day is negligible, we can restrict the number of weight entries per day to 1.
+Having multiple weight entries within a day would distort the weight-tracking graph.